emberjs/rfcs/text/0496-handlebars-strict-mode.md

 1. No implicit globals
 2. No implicit `this` fallback
+3. No implicit invocation of argument-less helpers
-3. No dynamic resolution
+4. No dynamic resolution
-4. No evals (no partials)
+5. No evals (no partials)

 ### 1. No implicit globals